al1-ce/qmk-keyboards/README.md

 ![The keyboard itself!](images/imperial44.jpg)

-### What?

-It's just links and layout backup for myself.

-*Can't even use normal keyboards anymore because got used to this one too much.*
+*Can't even use normal keyboards efficiently anymore because got used to this one too much.*

 ### Links